kuvivek/drivingTheoryInGermany/README.md

 93. Where are you allowed to park on the left in the direction of travel?
 ✅ Where there are rails on the right-hand side
-❌Where parking is prohibited on the right
+❌ Where parking is prohibited on the right
 ✅ In one-way streets
 **Comment**:  Anyone who leaves their vehicle or stops for longer than 3 minutes must park.
-In one-way streets or if there are rails on the right-hand side,
-you may also park on the left.
+In one-way streets or if there are rails on the right-hand side, you may also park on the left.

 94. You are approaching a bus stop marked like this.
 What do you do if you see children there?
 ![img](https://schueler.click-learn.info/BilderV2/VZ_1_4_41_008.jpg) Sign 224-51
 ❌ Speed must not be reduced when a bus stops at a stopping bay
 ✅ Reduce your speed and be ready to brake+ää
 ❌ A reduction in speed is only necessary when a school bus is stopping there
 **Comment**:  The signs mark a school bus stop.
 If you approach the bus stop and see children there, you must reduce your speed.
-Stay ready to slow down, e.g.
-because other children could run across the road to the bus stop.
+Stay ready to slow down, e.g. because other children could run across the road to the bus stop.

 95. You want to turn out of a road with a sunken kerbstone into another road.
 A car is coming from the left.
 What applies here?
 ✅ Whoever turns into a road over a sunken kerbstone must wait
-❌The rule "right before left"
+❌ The rule "right before left"
-❌The sunken kerbstone is of no relevance for the obligation to wait
+❌ The sunken kerbstone is of no relevance for the obligation to wait
 **Comment**:  If you want to turn onto a road via a dropped kerb, all other road users have priority.
 Here you are obliged to wait for the car coming from the
 left: lowered kerbs are regarded in road traffic as property entrances (§ 10 StVO).